 - Vacuum seal to remove as much air as possible.

 - Remove from sous vide and pat dry well with paper towels.

-- Sear pork chops in a heavy skillet.
+- Sear pork chops in a heavy skillet or pan.

 - In the skillet, I add oil and butter, then a few cloves of garlic and fresh herbs like rosemary and thyme.
 The herbs get nice and crispy in the buttery skillet and then they can be crumbled over the pork chops.